Tandy Corporation: Computers

-The company's association with consumers likely hurt an 1982 attempt at direct sales to companies, despite Tandy avoiding the Radio Shack name.
+The company's association with consumers likely hurt a 1982 attempt at direct sales to companies, despite Tandy avoiding the Radio Shack name.
 It began selling all computers using the Tandy brand because, an executive admitted, "we were told by customers that the Radio Shack name was a problem in the office".
-In the mid-1980s, it began selling peripherals compatible with non-Tandy products such as the IBM PC.
+In the mid-1980s, it began selling products compatible with non-Tandy products such as the IBM PC for the first time, acknowledging that Tandy could no longer only sell software for its own computers, and customers could buy products for Tandy PC compatibles elsewhere.
 The company also mandated in 1986 an IBM-like dress code for store employees.
 In 1987, BYTE wrote that "Tandy might now be offering the most extensive lines of computer products in the world", including the $99 Color Computer 2, $499 Model 102 notebook, various PC compatibles, and the $3,499 Tandy 6000 Xenix system.
 The company acquired GRiD Systems in March 1988.
 Grid Systems was a laptop manufacturer whose products included the GRiD Compass (1982), GridCase (1985), GridLite (1987), and GridPad (1989) tablet computer.

 Tandy also produced the short-lived Tandy 1100FD and Tandy 1100HD notebooks.
 Released in 1989, the 1100 Series was based on the popular NEC V20 processor clocked at 8 MHz.
 Tandy also produced software for its computers in the form of Tandy Deskmate.
 That same year, Tandy introduced the WP-2, a solid-state notebook computer that was a rebadged Citizen CBM-10WP.
 Eventually, in the early 1990s, Tandy Corporation sold its computer-manufacturing business to AST Computers, and all Tandy computer lines were terminated.
 When that occurred, Radio Shack stores began selling computers made by other manufacturers, such as Compaq.
 In 1992, the company introduced the Tandy Zoomer, a predecessor to the Palm Pilot, designed by Jeff Hawkins.
 Also that year, the company produced an interactive, multimedia CD-ROM player called the Tandy Video Information System (VIS).
 Like the Tandy computers, it was based on the IBM PC architecture and used a version of Microsoft Windows.
 Tandy even produced a line of floppy disks, and continued producing IBM PC compatibles until the end of the Intel 486 era.